Luto on Steam - User reviews, Price & Information

 Luto is a psychological horror experience where you take on the role of someone unable to leave their home.
 Every attempt to escape will lead you deeper into the unknown, where nothing is as it seems and everything will test your senses.

-Luto is a psychological horror, walking simulator and story rich game developed by Broken Bird Games and published by Broken Bird Games, Selecta Play and Astrolabe Games.
+Luto is a psychological horror, walking simulator and story rich game developed by Broken Bird Games and published by Broken Bird Games and Selecta Play.

 Released on July 21st 2025 is available only on Windows in 11 languages: English, Spanish - Spain, Japanese, Simplified Chinese, Traditional Chinese, Korean, French, German, Portuguese - Brazil, Russian and Catalan.